 You can have a very attractive skills profile, but if no one needs you, it’s time to rethink your plan!

 In order to discover whether your career plan is achievable, you should:

-Have a look at job offers and ideal candidate profiles for your sector/career; check the level of skills and experience required.
+Look at job offers and ideal candidate profiles for your sector/career.
+Check the skill level and experience required.

 Be honest with yourself and ask the following questions: